SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 #### Across Variable = position

-Now, let's consider the position based approach.
+Now, let's consider the position-based approach.
 We can build the same model with the same components.
 As can be seen, we now end of up with 2 equations, because we need to relate the lower derivative (position) to force (with acceleration).

 ```@example connections
 const TP = ModelingToolkitStandardLibrary.Mechanical.TranslationalPosition